mcsachounet/TMDb-Project/README.md

 # TMDb-Project
 Get a list of movies from TMDb depending on some string parameters you will pick (language, release date, genres, popularity).

-I am using the discover request from TMDb API.
-This is more “friendly” than the API because you do not have to input ID filters (language, genre) but “real life  parameters”.

 # Example
 Here’s an example of how to use the code: